RegnorMC/dimenager/README.md

 ### Generators
 The generators simply tell the game how to generate a dimension.
 Creating a world with a generator and then changing that generator won't change how the dimension generates, because the `/dimension worlds add ...` command creates the exact copy of the given generator.
 This is not the case in dimension types as the world is linked to a dimension type.
 ### Generator types
 Every generator is based on a generator type, and contains its properties.
 The types can only be added by Minecraft or mods.
-The vanilla generator types are: `minecraft:noise`, `minecraft:flat` and `minecraft:debug`, but the Dimension Manager also adds `dimension-manager:empty`, so you don't need to create flat worlds with one air layer.
+The vanilla generator types are: `minecraft:noise`, `minecraft:flat` and `minecraft:debug`, but the Dimenager also adds `dimenager:empty`, so you don't need to create flat worlds with one air layer (there is also a build-in generator that is based on that generator type).
 ## The `/dimension` command
 Most of the mod's features can be used with the vanilla styled `/dimension` command.
+There is an alias for that command simply called `/dimenager` after the mod.
-This command splits into three sub commands. `/dimension worlds`, `/dimension types` and `/dimension generators`.
+This command splits iinto three sub commands: `/dimension worlds`, `/dimension types` and `/dimension generators`.
 ### Syntax tree
 ```
 /dimension